OECD urges ECB to buy euro zone assets to revive economy

 German Bundesbank President Jens Weidmann led a minority of about a quarter of the ECB governing council members who opposed the November rate cut, a source familiar with the decision said.

-Another ECB source said the dissenters would have been willing to back a rate cut in December that might have included further monetary easing by ending a policy of "sterilizing" past ECB purchases of euro zone government bonds under the now defunct securities market program.
+Another ECB source said the dissenters would have been willing to back a rate cut in December that might have included further monetary easing by ending a policy of "sterilising" past ECB purchases of euro zone government bonds under the now defunct securities market programme.

 That could potentially free up another 200 billion euros of liquidity which the bank currently withdraws each week to compensate for purchases of Greek, Portuguese, Irish, Spanish and Italian bonds in 2010-11.